KyleWilliford/bemore/README.md

 <a href="https://slack.com/oauth/authorize?scope=commands&client_id=261022332754.262110268791"><img alt="Add to Slack" height="40" width="139" src="https://platform.slack-edge.com/img/add_to_slack.png" srcset="https://platform.slack-edge.com/img/add_to_slack.png 1x, https://platform.slack-edge.com/img/add_to_slack@2x.png 2x" /></a>

-Note: this request communicates with a live version of this slackboat _server_, deployed on an AWS EC2 instance.
+Note: this installation request communicates with a live version of this slackboat _server_, deployed on an AWS EC2 instance.
+If this server doesn't response, that means it is off, and probably won't be turned on again.
+You will have to run your own instance of the server and configure the Slack app to communicate with your server.

-## Now what?
+## I installed the app.
+Now what?

 Open up your slack client and try out the new commands!!!!1!11!